LucianoDeBenedictis/beech-understory-structure/README.md

 ## Data requirements

-Data can be downloaded at <https://doi.org/10.5281/zenodo.17311232> and put in a "data" folder inside the workin directory.
+Data can be downloaded at <https://doi.org/10.5281/zenodo.17311232> and put in a "data" folder inside the working directory.

 ## Zenodo repository